 Here the woman did not understand the genre with which the man was speaking.
 We must be very careful of the genre that each biblical passage is written in.
 If we misinterpret the genre, we may very well misinterpret what God is saying to us in that particular Scripture passage.
 Theologians call this hermeneutics.
 Each passage of Scripture is there to teach us something.
 Theologians must examine Scripture asking "what was God saying to us" and "what spiritual principles was he trying to communicate to humanity."

-I think I need to be clear that this approach to interpreting Scripture (hermeneutics) is completely distinct from the flaky liberal theologians in Boston who are twisting the Bible into strange contortions challenging Jesus' divinity, or rationalizing gay sex, etc...
-The approach I am discussing is that of all the great Christians of history, the good guys, who gave us the faith, who died for the faith, who preserved the faith through all kinds of threats and dangers.
+The approach we are discussing is that of all the great Christians of history, the good guys, who gave us the faith, who died for the faith, who preserved the faith through all kinds of threats and dangers.

-Some faithful Catholics believe that the book of Genesis describes word for word what happened when God made creation.
-In the first 3 days God created the sky, earth and water, in the next 3 days he populated sky, earth and water.
+Some faithful Catholics believe in the first 3 days God created the sky, earth and water, in the next 3 days he populated sky, earth and water.
 Then on the last day he rested.
-They cite that the Hebrew word “Yom” is always used in the Bible as one literal day and they suggest that if we are asked to rest on the seventh day (as God did) then it is literally “one” day.
-There are several groups in the Church, that dispute the theory of an "old earth," based on their interpretations of various scriptures, writings of the fathers and interpretations of various scientific findings.
+They say the Hebrew word “Yom” is always used in the Bible as one literal day and they suggest that if we are asked to rest on the seventh day (as God did) then it is literally “one” day.
+There are several groups in the Church that dispute the theory of an "old earth," based on their interpretations of various scriptures, writings of the fathers and interpretations of various scientific findings.
 They are perfectly welcome in the Church.
 It is highly unlikely that the Vatican will ever make a dogmatic pronouncement on this issue, just as it has never made a pronouncement on the shape of the earth.

 "a thousand years in your sight are like yesterday when its past or like a watch in the night" (Ps 90:4)

 "...all things continue as they were from the beginning of creation!’
-They deliberately ignore this fact, that by the word of God heavens existed long ago and an earth was formed out of water and by means of water, through which the world of that time was deluged with water and perished.
-But by the same word the present heavens and earth have been reserved for fire, being kept until the day of judgment and destruction of the godless.
+They deliberately ignore this fact, that by the word of God heavens existed long ago and an earth was formed out of water and by means of water...
 But do not ignore this one fact, beloved, that with the Lord one day is like a thousand years, and a thousand years are like one day" (2 Peter 3:18).

 The Hebrew word for day, "Yom", is used in both in Genesis 1 and 2.
 Genesis 2:4 is describing the same creation story as Genesis 1.